moorepants/dissertation/_sources/physicalparameters.txt

    now use at your own risk.
 The information may or may not be correct.
    Reviews, comments and suggestions are welcome.

-.. todo:: Check the figure numbering in this Chapter.

 Preface
 =======